-Cleveland State University RN to BSN Program Student Handbook Academic Year 2022-2023
+Cleveland State University RN to BSN Program Student Handbook Academic Year 2023-2024

-2121 Euclid Avenue, Julka Hall 238 Cleveland, Ohio 44115 216-687-3598 Fax: 216-687-3556 www.csuohio.edu/nursing
+Cleveland State University College of Health 2121 Euclid Avenue Cleveland, Ohio, 44115 www.csuohio.edu/nursing

 Disclaimer: All information in this handbook is subject to change.
 The faculty of the School of Nursing reserves the right to make and implement changes in student policies as needed due to requirements of outside agencies, the University, and the practice of nursing.
 Significant changes will be communicated to students.
 The most current Student Handbook can always be found on the School of Nursing's website, to which students are encouraged to refer frequently.
 If you have any questions, please contact your School of Nursing advisor.